 When tourists think of wildlife they often think of large or charismatic mammals, especially famous ones like kangaroos and koalas, maybe large reptiles such as crocodiles or pythons or large fish such as sharks or manatee rays.
-If they are birdwatchers they will likely consider all groups of birds, but otherwise may again only think of the large ones such as emus and eagles or colourful and active ones such as parrots.
+If they are birdwatchers they will likely consider all groups of birds, but general tourists may again only think of the large ones such as emus and eagles or colourful and active ones such as parrots and cockatoos.
 Wildlife tourism can however involve much more.
 We will discuss tourism involving:

 - lesser known mammals, birds, reptiles, frogs and fish, and how to capture the tourists’ imagination with these

 - invertebrates – reef animals, butterflies, glow worms, even spiders

 Visitor education for appreciation and understanding of wildlife: making it entertaining, memorable and meaningful

 Tourists are on holiday, generally not wanting formal school-room type education or inapparently meaningless list of big names.
 But they usually do want to learn something about the place they’re visiting and the animals that live there.